example42/example42.github.io/_posts/2024-01-19-emerging-from-a-year-long-apnoea.md

 ---
 layout: blog
 title: Emerging from a year long apnoea
+description: "Example42 resurfaces after a year of silence: a record commercial year, upcoming conferences, and a recommitment to open source Puppet work in 2024."
 ---

 The last post on example42's blog was from December 2022, more than a year ago.